Luvesilocin: Synthesis

 The chemical synthesis of luvesilocin has been described.

 Analogues

 Analogues of luvesilocin include 4-HO-DiPT (iprocin), 4-AcO-DiPT (ipracetin), 4-PrO-DiPT, 4-AcO-DMT (psilacetin), 4-PrO-DMT, and 4-GO-DMT (RE-109), among others.

 History

 Luvesilocin was first described in the literature in 2021.

 Society and culture

 Names

 Luvesilocin is the generic name of the drug and its INN.
 It is also known by its developmental code names RE104 or RE-104 and FT104 or FT-104.

+Legal status

+Canada

+Luvesilocin is not a controlled substance in Canada as of 2025.

+United States

+Luvesilocin is not an explicitly controlled substance in the United States.
+However, it could be considered a controlled substance under the Federal Analogue Act if intended for human consumption.

 Research

 Luvesilocin is under development for the treatment of postpartum depression (PPD), treatment-resistant depression, and other psychiatric disorders.
 As of September 2025, it has reached phase 2 clinical trials for these indications.
 A phase 3 trial is planned for 2026.
 The drug is being developed by Reunion Neuroscience (formerly known as Field Trip Health).